daniela0321/flare-docs/Content/product-lifecycles.md

 ### 2.2 Five Major Components of SDLC

 Basically, the model of the system development life cycle boils down to five major components.
-[2] These components are explained in the following child Insights:
+[2] These components are addressed in the following child Insights:

 - [**Requirement analysis**](/insights/requirements)
 - [**Design**](/insights/service-ux-and-ui-design)
 - [**Implementation**](/insights/implementation)
 - [**Testing**](/insights/testing)
 - [**Service transition and operation**](/insights/service-transition-and-operation)

+Naturally these different phases can be iterative and overlapping.

 It is important that both management and everybody working in this process have a sufficient understanding of the whole process.
 When all parties understand each other’s roles and responsibilities, there is a much bigger chance for the process to produce successful digital products.